wp-plugins/tweet-old-post/readme.txt

 Added one more shortner service was looking for j.mp but they dont have the api yet.

+**New in v1.6**

+- Made the plugin PHP 4 compatible.
+Guys try it out and please let me know if that worked.
+- Better error prompting.
+If your tweets are not appearing on twitter.
+Try "Tweet Now" button you'll see if there is any problem in tweeting.
+- Added 1click.at shortning service you need to get the api key from http://theeasyapi.com/ you need to add your machine IP address in the server of http://theeasyapi.com/ for this api key to work.

 == Other Notes ==